microservices-security-in-action/samples/supplementary-readings.md

 * This is an excellent article written by Kevin Sookocheff on the Kubernetes network model: [A Guide to the Kubernetes Networking Model](https://sookocheff.com/post/kubernetes/understanding-kubernetes-networking-model/)
 * There is no easy way to see network namespaces, as Kubernetes and Docker don’t register them (“ip netns” won’t work with Kubernetes and Docker).
 But we can use a few tricks discuss in this article to see, debug, manage and configure POD networking from the host: [A Hacker’s Guide to Kubernetes Networking](https://thenewstack.io/hackers-guide-kubernetes-networking/)
 * [Deconstructing Kubernetes Networking](https://eevans.co/blog/deconstructing-kubernetes-networking/)
+* [Book] This is an execellent resource, which explains fundamental ingredients that help building Kubernetes.
+The book is not yet released, but you have access to the MEAP edition: [Core Kubernetes](https://www.manning.com/books/core-kubernetes)

 ## Appendix K: Service mesh and Istio fundamentals